wp-plugins/wordpress-shortcode-library/readme.txt

 == Changelog ==

+= 1.4 =
+* Added a new shortcode: [SITENAME].
+This will output your WordPress site name in a SPAN with default ID "brandedSiteName".
+You change the ID and also add "class" and "style" as you wish.
+This shortcode is useful so that if you decide to alter the name of your site later, and you've used this shortcode throughout, it will automatically update across your site!
+You can apply a consistent style for your site name text throughout the site by referencing the ID.
+I started using it here: [Kick Start Valencia](http://www.kickstartvalencia.com/ "Kick Start Valencia: Start Living in Valencia")

 = 1.3 =
 * Restructured the code to be slightly cleaner so as to more easily as new shortcodes later